refmdio/charts/refmd/README.md

 - `values-local-minimal.yaml`: Single-node stack with filesystem uploads and no Redis/MinIO dependencies.
 - `values-single-s3.yaml`: Single API replica backed by MinIO/S3 for uploads.
 - `values-ha-s3.yaml`: HA profile with two API replicas, Redis coordination, and MinIO/S3 storage.
+- `values-mcp-server.yaml`: Enables the optional MCP server with a persisted SQLite token store.

 Install with: